Herod Agrippa: Judaism in the empire

 An edict by Claudius recalls the privileges granted to Alexandrian Jews who lived according to their laws, and a second edict extended the Alexandrian privileges to the Jews of the diaspora throughout the whole empire.
 Agrippa I and his brother Herod of Chalcis played the role of intercessor in favor of the Jews with the emperor.
 These favors also extended to all the Jewish communities of the empire.
 They also had the status of censors of Jewish morals: they ensured respect for the Torah by the communities of the diaspora.

 A few months after the murder of Caligula, inhabitants of the Phoenician city of Dôra (south of Mount Carmel) introduced a statue of Claudius into the main synagogue of the city.
 For all those who stood up against Caligula's plan to erect his statue in the Temple of Jerusalem, it was a real provocation.
 Agrippa I intervened immediately and asked for the application of the decree of Claudius.
 He acted here as an ethnarch of the Jews, since Dora was not located on his territory.
 Petronius, the proconsul of Syria immediately ordered the magistrates of Dora to remove the statue, referring to the edict of Claudius.
 However, this openness must be put into perspective, which is also reflected in the measures to limit worship against the Jews of Rome, as Cassius Dio reports (History, 60, 6, 6–7), perhaps in reaction to the agitation resulting from the rapid development of the movement of the followers of Jesus and which would be evoked by the Letter of Claudius to the Alexandrians.
-For François Blanchetière, the writing of Philo Legation to Caïus "constitutes an apology for Augustus, to be read a contrario as a criticism of the Judeophobic policy of Claudius (Legation to Caius 155–158)".
+For François Blanchetière, the writing of Philo Legation to Gaius "constitutes an apology for Augustus, to be read a contrario as a criticism of the Judeophobic policy of Claudius (Legation to Gaius 155–158)".